luispedro/mahotas/docs/source/principles.rst

 Minimal dependencies
 --------------------

-Try to avoid dependencies.
+Mahotas tries to avoid dependencies.

 Right now, building mahotas depends on a C++ compiler, numpy.
 These are unlikely to ever change.
-To run mahotas, we need numpy and either imread or freeimage.
+To run mahotas, we need numpy.
+In order to read images, we need one of (1) imread, (2) FreeImage, or (3) matplotlib.

 The imread/freeimage dependency is a soft dependency: everything, except for imread works without it.
-The code is written to ensure that ``import``-ing mahotas without freeimage will not trigger an error unless the ``imread()`` function is used.
+The code is written to ensure that ``import``-ing mahotas without an IO backend will not trigger an error unless the ``imread()`` function is used.

+Therefore, once mahotas is compiled, all you really need is numpy.
+This is unlikely to ever change.